-EDITORIAL: Is Jason Culina talking his way out of the Australia team?
+Is PSV's Jason Culina talking his way out of Australia team?

 There's no doubt at present the PSV Eindhoven midfielder is among Australia's top 20 footballers.
 But a first-choice?
 If Verbeek was to employ the diamond midfield he did so successfully at the beginning of this World Cup qualifying campaign - and with everyone fit - where would you select Culina?
 Vince Grella, now with Blackburn Rovers, wouldn't be dislodged from his defensive role, Everton's Tim Cahill would sit behind the strikers, with Harry Kewell, of Galatasaray, and Grella's teammate Brett Emerton hugging the wings.
 And if Grella was to breakdown, the growing claims of Grosseto midfielder Carl Valeri surely cannot be cast side.